cypress-io/cypress-documentation/source/api/commands/screenshot.md

 **{% fa fa-angle-right %} fileName** ***(String)***

 A name for the image file.
-When passed a path with a filename, the folder structure will be created relative to your {% url '`screenshots`' configuration#Folders-Files %} folder.
+Will be relative to the {% url 'screenshots folder' configuration#Folders-Files %} and the path to the spec file.
+When passed a path, the folder structure will be created.
+See the {% url "Naming conventions" screenshot#Naming-conventions %} below for more.

 **{% fa fa-angle-right %} options** ***(Object)***